joelparkerhenderson/system-quality-attributes/doc/agility/index.md

 - **DevOps Practices**: Integrate development and operations teams to ensure smooth and rapid deployment processes.
 - **User Feedback Loops**: Establish mechanisms for collecting and incorporating user feedback into the development process to ensure that the system evolves in line with user needs.

-### Conclusion

-Agility is a critical attribute for modern software systems, enabling them to adapt quickly to changing requirements and environments.
-By addressing agility as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that are flexible, responsive, and capable of rapid evolution.
-This ensures that the system can meet user needs and market demands efficiently, maintaining a competitive edge and delivering continuous value.

 </span>

 **Define agile:** <span data-chatgpt-prompt="define agile (computers and software)">Agile an approach to project management.
 It relies on iterative and incremental development, quick responses to changes and feedback, and effective communication among team members.
 Agile principles prioritize delivering value to the customer and achieving business goals through adaptive planning, regular inspection, and adaptation of the project scope, design, and requirements.
 Agile methods are widely used in software development, and they are also applicable to other industries and domains seeking to increase efficiency, innovation, and quality in their products and services.</span>